braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/cloning_canvases.md

 ## Limitations

-If a Canvas has Full Steps that have exception events and uses the delay filter "in" or "on the next", then it can't be cloned to Canvas Flow.
+If a Canvas has full steps that have exception events and uses the delay filter "in" or "on the next", then it can't be cloned to Canvas Flow.

 In order for a Canvas with branching to be cloned to Canvas Flow, all of the following has to be true:
 - Delay conditions of the branch are the same